datalab-org/datalab/pydatalab/docs/design/auth.md

-# Design document: user authentication and authorization
+# User authentication and authorization

 Consider the following user stories: